Our Library - Library of Gratitude

 This Year’s Library of Gratitude book

-Each year we present an exceptional book to our entire membership.
+For more than a quarter century, KI has embraced sending our entire membership a volume of exceptional quality, in the spirit of deep gratitude, to help enrich our inner lives.
 What we call our Library of Gratitude, (Sifriat Todah) is designed to enrich the inner lives of our members.